beenintoDev/beenintoDev/README.md

-- 👋 Hi, I’m Mark
+👋 Hi there, I’m Mark.

-- 👀 I’m interested 0n HR, Programming, Vocal Recording ...
+👀 I'm interested in Human Resources Management and Programming.

-- 🌱 I've been into the conversion between HR and technical approaches and the further potential.
+🌱 I've been fascinated by the integration of HR and technology and the unimaginable potential it holds.
+Right now, I’m excitedly and quite drastically exploring this intersection and diving deep into it with a lot of joy and enthusiasm.

-- 📫 Please refer to my linkedin URL if you are curious about my professional life in HR field (linkedin.com/in/markjang)
+📫 Curious about my professional journey in HR or my dreams in this field?
+Feel free to check out my LinkedIn!

-- Please feel free to reach out to me :)
+Please don’t hesitate to reach out via LinkedIn if you'd like to connect or chat.